HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - l0_threshold
-     - l0_discontinuity
-     - bad_pointing_threshold_zenith
-     - bad_pointing_threshold_azimuth
-     - irradiance_zenith_treshold
-     - n_valid_irr
-     - n_valid_dark
-     - n_valid_rad
-     - irr_variability_percent
-     - ld_variability_percent
-     - diff_wave
-     - diff_threshold
-     - clear_sky_check
-   * - Threshold for the maximum digital number over which the spectrum is considered to saturate (triggering saturation flag)
+     - Threshold for the maximum digital number over which the spectrum is considered to saturate (triggering saturation flag)
+     - Default: 64000
+   * - l0_discontinuity
      - Threshold for the maximum difference in digital number between two neighbouring wavelengths (triggering discontinuity flag)
+     - Default: 10000
+   * - bad_pointing_threshold_zenith
      - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) viewing angle (in degrees, i.e., difference between pt_ref and pt_abs).
+     - Default: 3
+   * - bad_pointing_threshold_azimuth
      - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) azimuth angle (in degrees, i.e., difference between pt_ref and pt_abs).
+     - Default: 3
+   * - irradiance_zenith_treshold
      - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) viewing angle for irradiance measurements (in degrees, i.e., difference between pt_ref and pt_abs).
+     - Default: 2
+   * - n_valid_irr
      - Minimum number of valid irradiance scans for a single series.
+     - Default: 3
+   * - n_valid_dark
      - Minimum number of valid dark scans for a single series.
+     - Default: 3
+   * - n_valid_rad
      - Minimum number of valid radiance scans for a single series.
+     - Default: 3
+   * - irr_variability_percent
      - Threshold for the coefficient of variation (in percentage) between series of irradiance within a singe sequence (if only one series within a sequence this quality check is not raised).
+     - Default: 10
+   * - ld_variability_percent
      - Threshold for the coefficient of variation (in percentage) between series of downwelling radiance within a singe sequence
+     - Default: 25
+   * - diff_wave
      - Wavelength used to check temporal variability in downwelling, upwelling radiance and irradiance (for water network only)
+     - Default: 550
+   * - diff_threshold
      - Threshold used for the temporal variability in downwelling, upwelling radiance and irradiance (for water network only) between scans in L1C data.
+     - Default: 0.25
+   * - clear_sky_check
      - Compare irradiance series with simulated clear sky
-   * - Default: 64000
-     - Default: 10000
-     - Default: 3
-     - Default: 3
-     - Default: 2
-     - Default: 3
-     - Default: 3
-     - Default: 3
-     - Default: 10
-     - Default: 25
-     - Default: 550
-     - Default: 0.25
      - Default: True

 .. list-table:: [Calibration]